anchor/frostilicus/README.md

 Files modified in the last 24 hours will be scanned for malware.

 Freeze mode will chmod 000 files that gain a score of 10+

-##### PASSIVE MODE

-`sudo frostilicus.py -p / --passive [-v,--verbose], [-f,--freeze] <DIR>`

-NOTE: Passive mode needs to be run as root for fanotify!

-Frostilicus will generate a watch on the mounted filesystem where the supplied directory lives, and will scan files in the directory if they are Created or Modified.